\n

 Hotel prices vary greatly depending on the time of year and whether it is a weekend.
 To get around Hua Hin, you can choose taxis or rent a motorbike.<\/p>\n\n\n\n

-Travel Insurance<\/h3>\n\n\n\n
+Security and Travel Insurance<\/h3>\n\n\n\n

 Hua Hin is primarily reached by road from Bangkok.
 The trip takes about two and a half hours on a normal day and is quite relaxing.
 A taxi ride costs around 2,000 baht (approximately 55 euros) for a private journey.<\/p>\n\n\n